 I know this might seem like a “duh” piece of advice, but we’ve become so reliant on our credit cards and debit cards for payment.
 However, there are situations in life where cash is absolutely necessary.
 And, ATM fees should always, always be avoided at all costs.
 To this day, nothing hurts my financial heart more than if I’m in a pinch for cash and need to pay an out of network bank and my bank fees for taking out MY money.

 If you know you’re going to be in the process of switching banks, and moving, take out a couple hundred dollars to hold you over for a week to 10 days.
 Your credit card is one thing, but you don’t want to use your debit card when you’ve written a check or wired money that hasn’t been withdrawn yet.
 Hello, overdraft fees!
 And, like I mentioned above, once you’ve picked an amount to wire, you are married to that amount so you can’t just take out $20 here or there.

 If you’re in the process of switching banks, you probably already know that it’s not the easiest thing you’ll have to do.
 Let this checklist guide you on how to switch banks:

 - Cancel all direct deposits and auto-payments from old bank account

 - Research which type of account(s) you need to open

 - Consolidate your money into one account

 - Get cash out to hold you over for a week

-- Have a blank check handy whether you choose to open your account in person or online
+- Have a blank check handy whether you choose to open your new bank account in person or online

 - If you want to open an account in person, schedule an appointment